nyuutsu/nyuu.page/README.md

 `git submodule update --init`

 * The css is written in sass, so the actual `.css` is pretty gnarly.
-If you want to make changes, make them to the `.scss` file and regenerate the css like so
+If you want to make changes, make them to the `.scss` file and  compile the css like so

 `sass /theme/static/sass/all.scss /theme/static/css/all.css`

+* However: your workflow should probably involve auto compiling the sass on change and running `make devserver` so all it takes to test a change is saving your work, tabbing, and hitting f5.

 * Alias i'm using to generate and deploy is listed below.
 Probably change the url in the command unless you're trying to become me.